adambard/learnxinyminutes-docs/zfs.html.markdown

 #### Encryption at Rest

 Encryption allows data to be encrypted on the device at the cost of extra CPU cycles.
+This propery can only be set when a pool is being created.

 ```bash
 # Get encryption options